Marius9595/DataFrameModel/README.rst

 3) Centralize column names to gain consistency in accessing data
 4) Validate easily data

-In concrete, it consists in a class wrapper of DataFrame.
+In concrete, it consists in a class wrapper of DataFrames.
 This one is passed by contructor that validate the contract with column declarations.

 This approach uses `Pandera <https://pandera.readthedocs.io/en/stable/>`_ ,